 Here’s how it works.
 When you bought your home, you most likely gave the bank a deposit of 15% to 20%.
 The bank financed the rest of your purchase price.
 If you did your homework and bought a home in the right neighbourhood, it’s worth more today than it was when you bought it.
 That means you leveraged the bank’s money to invest in your future.
 If you sell the house, you reap the profits on the day of the sale.
 If you become a landlord, you gain passive income over time.

 Do you see the difference between the different kinds of debt?
 When you pay interest to a bank, you help the bank make money.
 That’s not good for you.
 But when you invest your money in something that gains value, such as real estate, you put money to work for you.
 That’s exactly how rich people turn money into even more money.

-While you consider where to put your hard-earned money, it’s important to remember that there is no free lunch.
+While considering where to put your hard-earned money, it’s important to remember that there is no free lunch.
 Before you invest in anything, do your homework.
 Find out what neighbourhoods are growing in value.
 If you’re thinking about flipping a house, make sure you know exactly what repairs are needed and how much they’ll cost.
-Consult with home experts to be sure anything you do to the home will build its re-sale value.
+Consult with home experts to be sure anything you do to the home will build its resale value.
 If your goal is to become a landlord, then talk to others to learn what the renters in your market want.

 The best advice I can give you is always to seek out the advice of respected professionals who can help you be smart with your money.